mstilkerich/rcmcarddav/doc/ADMIN-SETTINGS.md

                       Format: `HH[:MM[:SS]]`
                       Default: 24:00:00 (1 day)
  - `hide`: Whether this preset should be hidden from the CardDAV listing on the preferences page.
+ - `preemptive_basic_auth`: If true, RCMCardDAV will send basic authentication Authorization HTTP header even before challenged by the server to do so.
+This is normally not needed.
+One use case is servers that allow anonymous access to some addressbooks and will not challenge for authentication.
+                            Default: `false`
+ - `ssl_noverify`: If true, the SSL certificate presented by the CardDAV server is not validated to be signed by one of the trusted certification authorities.
+Using this option is insecure if you cannot trust the network.
+                   Default: `false`

 ### Optional parameters on the addressbooks
  - `name`:   Gives a template string for the name assigned to new addressbooks.
 For the available placeholders in this